 Pantai Tengah: The Quieter Neighbor

-Tanjung Rhu: Langkawi’s Most Picturesque Beach
+Tanjung Rhu: The Island’s Most Beautiful Beach

-Datai Bay: Rainforest Meets the Sea
+Datai Bay: Ancient Rainforest and Open Sea

 Pantai Kok: Gateway to the SkyCab

-Pantai Kok occupies a sheltered bay on Langkawi’s western coast, at the foot of Mount Mat Cincang near the famous Langkawi SkyCab cable car.
-The beach is quieter and less developed than the southern beaches, offering a peaceful atmosphere with gentle waves and views across the bay to the surrounding forested hills.
+Pantai Kok sits in a sheltered bay on the western coast, immediately adjacent to the Oriental Village that houses the Langkawi SkyCab cable car.
+The beach is less developed and less crowded than the southern options, with calm water and views across the bay to the forested hills.
+The pace is noticeably slower than Pantai Cenang, which suits visitors who want a base for exploring the island’s northwest attractions.

-Pantai Pasir Tengkorak: The Beach of Skulls
+Pantai Pasir Tengkorak: The Local’s Secret

 Pantai Pasir Hitam: The Black Sand Beach